Axelgood777/WasTheFable.github.io/README.md

 2.1.
 The purpose of this Policy is to ensure proper protection of information about Users, not excluding their personal data, from unauthorized access and unauthorized disclosure.
 2.2.
 Relations related to the collection, storage, distribution and protection of User information are governed by this Policy and the current Russian legislation.
 2.3.
 By downloading, reproducing, copying or otherwise using the Application, the User agrees to the terms of this Policy, which is recognized as a written consent to the processing of personal information of the User concluded between the User and the developer "Bykadorov Artyom".
 2.4.
-If the User does not agree to the terms of this Policy, the use of the Application must be immediately terminated and the Application must be deleted From the user's mobile device memory.
+If the User does not agree to the terms of this Policy, the use of the App must be immediately terminated and the App must be deleted From the user's mobile device memory.
 2.5.
-The current version of the Policy is a public document compiled by the developer "Bykadorov Artyom" and is available to an unlimited number of people on the Internet at: WasTheFable.github.io.
+The current version of the Policy is a public document, compiled by the developer "Bykadorov Artyom" and is available to an unlimited number of people on the Internet at: https://axelgood777.github.io/WasTheFable.github.io/.
 2.6.
 The developer "Bykadorov Artyom" has the right to make changes to this Policy.
-When changes in Policies developed by "Bykadorov Artyom" shall notify Users by posting the amended Policy on the Website, the changes will come into force from the date of posting revisions on the Internet at: WasTheFable.github.io.
+When changes in Policies developed by "Bykadorov Artyom" shall notify Users by posting the amended Policy on the Website, the changes will come into force from the date of posting revisions on the Internet at: https://axelgood777.github.io/WasTheFable.github.io/.
 2.7.
 For the purposes of this Policy, Users ' Personal data includes:
 - information provided by the User and the minimum required for using the Application, such as first name, last name, gender, mobile phone number and / or email address;
-- additional information that the developer "Bykadorov Artyom" may request from the User, in particular, a copy of the identity document or other document that contains the user's first name, surname, patronymic, photo, as well as other additional information that, at the discretion of the developer "Bykadorov Artyom" will be necessary and sufficient to identify such User and will prevent abuse and violations of the rights of third parties .
+- additional information that the developer of "Bykadorov Artyom" may request from the User, in particular, a copy of the identity document or other document that contains the user's name, surname, patronymic, photo, as well as other additional information that, at the discretion of the developer of "Bykadorov Artyom", will be necessary and sufficient to identify such a User and will prevent abuse and violations of the rights of third parties .
 - other information obtained as a result of User actions related directly to the use of the Application.
 2.8.
 The developer "Bykadorov Artyom" also processes other information about Users, which includes:
 - standard data automatically received by the http server when accessing the Application and subsequent User actions (IP address of the host, type of the User's operating system, UDID of the device, content that the User gets access to, etc.);